SwedishNational7TMRI/7T_BIDS_organiser/README.md

 - Remove code directory as input.
 Instead assume that there is a code directory where the file is stored.
 Add this to documentation.
 - Make the default that `dicomdir` lives under `studydir` if not provided as input.
 If input provided, then use that one.
 - Subject ID is 7T049XXX, the full string, and not only S02 for instance.
 Change this.
 Participant ID is then sub-<SUBJECT_ID>, e.g., sub-7T049S02

+# Running on mac
+Install brew
+Follow the instructions at https://brew.sh/

+Install the coreutils package
+brew install coreutils

+Create an Alias or Symlink
+3a.
+Create an an alias (per user)

+You can place your alias in ~/.bashrc, ~/.bash_profile, or wherever you are used to keeping your bash aliases.
+I personally keep mine in ~/.bashrc

+alias readlink=greadlink